 Cat Food Ingredients Are A Man Made Mixture

 Some of the distrust around dry cat food is down to it not being as ‘natural’ as wet cat food.
 When you look at wet cat food, you can easily see the meat content of whatever you’re feeding your pet.
 You can see chicken if you’re feeding your cat chicken.
 You can see tuna if you’re feeding your cat tuna.
 Everything about the look, the smell and the consistency is organic.
 That isn’t the case with dry cat food.
 It’s been dried out, hardened and then cut into little chunks.
-That requires a degree of engineering, as so we can be suspicious of it in the same way some people are suspicious of genetically modified food.
+That requires a degree of engineering, and so we can be suspicious of it in the same way some people are suspicious of genetically modified food.

 We don’t need to think that way about cat food ingredients.
 It is true that the mixture comes from a scientific formula, but it’s a formula that’s engineered to give your cat’s body what it needs.
 The minerals you’ll find inside good quality dry cat food are designed to support and enhance your cat’s health.
 To help you understand how natural the bulk of ingredients in dry cat food are, it would be helpful for you to know more about how it’s made.